wh-alice/mig_visualstudio/vs/data-tools/query-datasets.md

 ## Accessrelated records
  When tables in a dataset are related, a <xref:System.Data.DataRelation> object can make  the related records available in another table.
 For example, a dataset containing `Customers` and `Orders` tables can be made available.

- You can use a <xref:System.Data.DataRelation> object to locate related records by calling the <xref:System.Data.DataRow.GetChildRows*> method of a <xref:System.Data.DataRow> in the parent table.This method returns an array of related child records.
-Or you can call the <xref:System.Data.DataRow.GetParentRow*> method of a <xref:System.Data.DataRow> in the child table.This method returns a single <xref:System.Data.DataRow> from the parent table.
+ You can use a <xref:System.Data.DataRelation> object to locate related records by calling the <xref:System.Data.DataRow.GetChildRows%2A> method of a <xref:System.Data.DataRow> in the parent table.This method returns an array of related child records.
+Or you can call the <xref:System.Data.DataRow.GetParentRow%2A> method of a <xref:System.Data.DataRow> in the child table.This method returns a single <xref:System.Data.DataRow> from the parent table.

  This page provides examples using typed datasets.
 For information about navigating relationships in untyped datasets, see [Navigating DataRelations](../Topic/Navigating%20DataRelations.md).

 > [!NOTE]
 >  If you are working in a Windows Forms application and using the data-binding features to display data, the designer-generated form might provide enough functionality for your application.
 For more information, see [Bind controls to data in Visual Studio](../data-tools/bind-controls-to-data-in-visual-studio.md).
-Specifically, see[How to: Display Related Data in a Windows Forms Application](../data-tools/how-to--display-related-data-in-a-windows-forms-application.md) and [Walkthrough: Displaying Related Data on a Windows Form](../data-tools/walkthrough--displaying-related-data-on-a-windows-form.md).
+Specifically, see[How to: Display Related Data in a Windows Forms Application](../data-tools/how-to-display-related-data-in-a-windows-forms-application.md) and [Walkthrough: Displaying Related Data on a Windows Form](../data-tools/walkthrough-displaying-related-data-on-a-windows-form.md).

  The following code examples demonstrate how to navigate up and down relationships in typed datasets.
 The code examples use typed <xref:System.Data.DataRow>s (`NorthwindDataSet.OrdersRow`) and the generated `FindBy`*PrimaryKey* (`FindByCustomerID`) methods to locate a desired row and return the related records.
 The examples compile and run correctly only if you have: